Thiruvaiyaru: Population

-The Thiruvaiyaru Town Panchayat has population of 16,164 of which 7,895 are males while 8,269 are females as per report released by Census India 2011.
+The Thiruvaiyaru Municipality has population of 16,164 of which 7,895 are males while 8,269 are females as per report released by Census India 2011.
 Males constitute 50% of the population and females 50%.
 Thiruvaiyaru has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 70%.
 In Thiruvaiyaru, 9% of the population is under 6 years of age.

 Government and politics

 Thiruvaiyaru is the headquarters of the Thiruvaiyaru taluk.

 Tiruvaiyaru assembly constituency is part of Thanjavur (Lok Sabha constituency).

 Police

 On the law and order front, Thiruvaiyaru has a Munsif court and police stations (including an all women police station) to tackle crime and other issues related to civic unrest.

 Economy

 Most of the shops and businesses include services for farmers from nearby villages.
 Other than services and retail, Important sectors that provide employment in the town are state government, health, primary education.

 The town area is densely populated and lined up with a litany of retail shops ranging from small to medium.
 The main business areas are South street, Theradi (where the temple car is parked) and Odathurai street where the new revamped bus stand with retail shops is located.
 Thiruvaiyaru has a Government hospital and few (3+) 24/7 private hospitals as well.